 Berlin: Charité Hospital History Walking Tour

-Explore the fascinating history of Charité, Berlin's oldest hospital.
-Visit its beautiful red-brick campus and the Veterinary Anatomy Theater, Berlin's oldest surviving academic building.
+Explore Charité, Berlin’s oldest hospital, famous for its medical breakthroughs and renowned scientists.
+Visit the historic Veterinary Anatomy Theatre, Berlin’s oldest academic building.

 Highlights